hny-codes/pawfic-pictures/README.md

 - [Icones](https://icones.js.org/)

 ## Setup
-There are several steps needed to locally reploy your project.
+There are several steps needed to locally deploy your project.

 ### Install
 First, clone this repo and install all dependencies: